TranBrian10/threeRTC/README.md

 This project uses three.js and simplewebrtc to make a 3D game using real-time data from a mobile browser.

 ## Set Up
+Clone the repo and ensure you have node.js installed.

 Navigate to the ```client``` subdirectory.

 Run ```npm install``` followed by ```npm run start```.